avoiding temptation 3 temptations of satan that fruit-bearers must avoid

 The second temptation appeals to our need to be appreciated, loved, and rescued by others.
 The temple was an important place to Jesus even as a young boy.
 It was a place where God was to be honored.
 By throwing himself off of the highest point of the temple, he would be rescued by angels.
 Therefore, this temptation appealed to his desire to gain applause and be worshipped.

-The third temptation was gaining riches of the world.
+The third temptation was gaining the riches of the world.
 This temptation appealed to the desire for authority.
 Who doesn’t want to gain more riches and authority in this life?
-Consequently, every temptation we face can fit into one of these three categories.
+Consequently, every temptation can fit into one of these three categories.

-The book explains in greater detail the four components of Satan’s temptation strategy.
+The book explains the four components of Satan’s temptation strategy in greater detail.
 Satan first entices a lure by offering something attractive.
 Next, he appeals to a natural desire.
 Then, he shows us the means to get it.
 Finally, he gives an invitation by mixing lies and truth.
 He followed these four steps each time he tempted Jesus.
 Likewise, Adam and Eve are tempted in Genesis 3.

 Avoiding temptation